raspberrypilearning/astropi-2-animation/en/step_1.md

 ### Try it
 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 175px; flex-grow: 1">
-This project shows a short animation made of multiple frames on the SenseHAT display, showing a chicken putting on sunglasses.
+This project shows a short animation of a chicken putting on sunglasses, made of multiple frames on the SenseHAT display.
 </div>
 </div>
 <div class="scratch-preview" style="margin-left: 15px;">